Best Of15 min read

 Pros:

-• Simple setup that's genuinely friendly for total beginners
+• Straightforward setup for complete beginners

 Cons:

-• Performance has slipped noticeably behind faster competitors
+• Performance has fallen behind faster-growing competitors

 Detailed Feature Comparison — Best Web Hosting for Bloggers 2026